 VX-23 Executive Officer

-CDR Loller has accumulated over 2,700 flight hours in the E-2C, EA-6B, EA-18G, and others.
-His decorations include the Meritorious Service Medal, Navy and Marine Corps Commendation Medal (three), Strike/Flight Air Medal (seven), Navy and Marine Corps Achievement Medal (two), and various unit, service, and campaign awards.
+CDR Flynn has accumulated over 1,600 flight hours in the EA-6B, EA-18G, F/A-18F and various other aircraft.
+His decorations include an Air Medal, the Navy and Marine Corps Commendation Medal (two), the Navy and Marine Corps Achievement Medal (three), and various unit, service, and campaign awards.

 VX-23 Command Senior Chief

-His decorations include the Navy and Marine Corps Commendation (4 awards), Navy and Marine Corps Achievement Medal (6 awards), and various unit and campaign awards.
+CMDCS Huntt’s decorations include Navy and Marine Corp Commendation Medal (two awards) and the Navy and Marine Corp Achievement Medal (four awards), Good Conduct Medal (six), and various unit and campaign awards.

 VX-23 Points of Contact